 - 1a.
 Within a period of thirty calendar days after the results of an examination, but at least before the re-sit takes place, students get an opportunity to review their exam and the way it was examined with the examiner.
 The location and time of this review will be determined by the examiner and is to be announced at the start of the course.
 The examiner may determine students are only allowed into the review meeting if they have registered for it. - 1b.
-If a course is tested in several ways, then, supplementary to article 5.3.1.a, the stipulation for interim tests is that the examiner offers the possibility of subsequent discussion of questions and the norms, at least before the following interim and/or final test of the course concerned takes place.
+If a course is tested in several ways, then, supplementary to article 5.3.1.a, the stipulation for interim tests is that the examiner offers the possibility of review of the exam, at least before the following interim and/or final test of the course concerned takes place.